5 Overlooked Causes Of Migraine Headaches

 She was in charge not only of the Senator’s schedule but also required to be at his side taking notes at all his meetings, as well as keeping him informed as to who he was meeting with and why.

-According to the Migraine Research Foundation, over 38 million Americans of all ages suffer from migraines.
-Women are disproportionately affected, impacting approximately 18% of American women versus 6% of U.S. men.
+According to the American Migraine Foundation, 1 billion Americans of all ages suffer from migraines.
+Women are disproportionately affected, impacting approximately 1 in 5 American women versus 1 in 16 men.

 For most migraine sufferers, the attacks occur one to two times a month or less, but about 4 million people agonize with a migraine 15 days or more a month.
-Migraine is regarded as one of the top 20 of the world’s most debilitating medical illnesses.
+Migraine headaches are regarded as one of the top 20 of the world’s most debilitating medical illnesses.

-Most physicians treat migraine as a disease, when in fact, it may be a symptom.
+Most physicians treat migraines as a disease, when in fact, they may be a symptom.
 By this, I mean that if you go to your doctor complaining of headaches that are diagnosed as migraines, the appointment typically ends with a prescription for medications to either prevent the occurrence of the headache or treat the acute headache, with little if any testing.

 It’s rare for any consideration to be given to why you get the headaches.
 But, if you can find the underlying cause, you have a much better chance of finding the cure.